TimPrins/TimPrins/README.md

 I enjoy helping start-ups build their first product or application from scratch and help them succeed. </p>

 ### Find me on the web 🌏
-- 🧠 Pick my mind on Twitter or Instagram
+- 🧠 Pick my brain on Twitter or Instagram
 - 📫 Connect with me on Linkedin or shoot me an Email
 - 📚 Check out my latest reads on my website